dvoitekh/mlops_workshops/README.md

 ## Seldon

 After you have configured the KFP pipeline, we can use the same data to run Seldon services.
 Open [Seldon notebook](seldon/) and run all the deployments.
 You can also explore the code for all components in [this directory](seldon/src/).

+## ANN indexing (NMSLIB and Scann)

+Go to [ann demo directory](ann/) and explore how NMSLIB and Google Scann can solve the vector indexing problem.